 - A three-day supply of non-perishable food for everyone in your family — and any pets — as well as a manual can opener.

 - A first aid kit that includes enough bandages, antibiotic ointment, and prescribed medications for everyone in your family.

 - Spiral-bound, laminated copies of local maps.
 They're more durable than paper.

-- A portable solar generator that will help you keep all your family's emergency electronics charged.
+- A portable power station that will help you keep all your family's electronics, medical devices, and lights charged.
 Find a style and size that works for you, and be sure to bring any cord adapters you might require.